JustinBJo/CSE3000/forms/final_assessment.md

 - The test set is not representative; adjust the train-test split.
 - Underfitting; increase model complexity or use a larger test set.
 - Balanced performance; no changes are needed.
 - Overfitting; reduce model complexity or gather more training data.
+V
 - Not sure

 ### 7. Why is it important to include a validation set when training a model?